ptheywood/gtc-2019-talk/presentation.md

 ???

-If we benchmark our road network model using the communication strategies, we don't see great results.

-Using all to all communication our GPU implementation is always slower than a 4 core CPU, while using spatial partitioning we see a minor speedup compared to the CPU in the middle of the scale range.

-Through profiling we know that most of the runtime is spent in the message iteration loops and our kernels are very much memory bound, so we need to improve work efficiency and read fewer messages per agent.
+We switched to spatially partitioned messaging with a sufficiently large communication radius and re-ran our benchmarks.

+This showed better performance than the default all-to-all communication

+**but** the performance was still not great.
+Roughly comparable to the existing CPU code.

+Profiling showed that the majority of time was still spent iterating messages, and our kernels are memory bound.

+We need to further reduce the number of message lists being iterated, and improve work efficiency for the types of model used in road network simulations.

 ---